zapabob/ROCm/README.md

   * [Building the ROCm source code](#building-the-rocm-source-code)
 - [Deprecation Notice](#deprecation-notice-hcc)
 - [Final notes](#final-notes)

+### New features and enhancements in ROCm version 2.10

+#### rocBLAS - Support for Complex GEMM in AMD Radeon Pro Vega 20
+In the AMD ROCm release v2.10, support is extended to the General Matrix Multiply (GEMM) routine for multiple small matrices processed simultaneously for rocBLAS in AMD Radeon Pro Vega 20.
+Both single and double precision, CGEMM and ZGEMM, are now supported in rocBLAS.

+#### Support for SLES 15 SP1
+In the AMD ROCm v2.10 release, support is added for SUSE Linux® Enterprise Server (SLES) 15 SP1.
+SLES is a modular operating system for both multimodal and traditional IT.

+#### Code Marker Support for rocProfiler and rocTracer Libraries
+Code markers provide the external correlation ID for the calling thread.
+This function indicates that the calling thread is entering and leaving an external API region.
+We now have code marker support for rocProfiler and rocTracer libraries.

+Features and enhancements introduced in previous versions of ROCm can be found in [version_history.md](version_history.md)

 ### New features and enhancements in ROCm 2.9